BetaCarinae-lab/noodle/README.md

 ## Contributing

 At this time, the project is maintained solely by the author.
 Contributions are not currently being accepted, as this project is intended for personal experimentation and learning.
+You may see 3 different people in the git logs, Betacarinae-lab is the github, Betacarinae is my main computer and Finn Fagan is my main programming computer